Natalitta/Women-club-Cahersiveen/README.md

 * The sign-up form will be updated with javascript to send a welcoming email to the user with detailed information about the activities they specified in the form.

 ## Testing
+The testing was done in Mozilla Fireworks, Google Chrome, Pixel 4a, Xiomi Redmi 8.
 ### Navigation Links
 Testing was done to ensure that all navigation links navigate to the correct pages as intended.
 This was done by clicking on the navigation links on each page.
 * Logo image - index.html (Home page)